What is a Corporation?

 Just like a corporation, an LLC’s personal asset protection stems from the fact that it exists as a separate entity from its owner or owners.
 Despite this distinction, an LLC offers a pass-through taxation structure by which business profits are only taxed as personal income, not as corporate earnings.

-When it comes to taxation, there are actually three separate entities to discuss when comparing LLCs and corporations: The LLC, the C corporation, and the S corporation.
+When it comes to taxation, there are actually three separate entities to discuss when comparing LLCs and corporations: The LLC default tax statuses, the C corporation, and the S corporation.

-As mentioned above, LLCs enjoy a tax structure known as pass-through taxation, which means the profits of the company are “passed through” to the owners and solely taxed as personal income.
+As mentioned above, LLCs that have their default tax status enjoy a tax structure known as pass-through taxation, which means the profits of the company are “passed through” to the owners and solely taxed as personal income.

 While LLCs are still subject to self-employment tax, the pass-through structure shields them from having to pay both corporate tax (currently 21%) and personal income tax on their business profits.
 Members and employees of LLCs are eligible to deduct the cost of health insurance and other benefits from their taxable income.

-LLCs may also elect to be taxed like a C corporation.
-While not often the case, this structure may benefit some larger businesses.
+LLCs may also elect to be taxed like a C corporation or an S corporation.

-For tax purposes, an S corp is very similar to an LLC.
+For tax purposes, an S corporation (S corp) is very similar to an LLC.
 First, an S corp is not subject to double taxation, as it operates under a pass-through taxation structure.
 Also similar to an LLC, an S corp must pay self-employment taxes.

 While S corps offer some benefits over C corps in terms of taxation, this structure is less common due to the strict requirements for qualification:

-Attracting Capital: This is a major advantage for corporations in a few different ways.
-First, the ability to issue stock is a great incentive to potential investors, and gives owners a big leg up when it comes to raising capital for their businesses.
-LLCs are not able to offer this options when seeking investments.
+This is a major advantage for corporations in a few different ways.
+First, the ability to issue stock is a great incentive to potential investors and gives owners a big leg up when it comes to raising capital for their businesses.
+LLCs are not able to offer these options when seeking investments.

-No Self-Employment Tax: Unlike LLC owners, the owners of C corps are not subject to self-employment taxes.
-Self-employment tax is a 15.3% tax rate which covers both the employee and employer portions of Social Security and Medicare.
+Unlike LLC owners, the owners of C corps are not subject to self-employment taxes.
+Self-employment tax is a 15.3% tax rate that covers both the employee and employer portions of Social Security and Medicare.

-Simpler and Less Expensive Formation and Maintenance: Forming and maintaining an LLC requires little more than selecting a registered agent, filing Articles of Organization with your state of formation, and submitting annual reports.
+Forming and maintaining an LLC requires little more than selecting a registered agent, filing formation documents (e.g., Articles of Organization, Certificate of Formation, etc.) with your state of formation, and submitting annual reports.

 An LLC may be owned by one person or by a group of people, and profits can be split in any way ownership sees fit — they do not have to be split evenly as with a corporation.
 Additionally, an LLC may be managed by its owner or owners, or by a designated manager selected from inside or outside the company.